scapy-unroot/scapy_unroot/README.md

 sudo scapy-unroot --run-dir /tmp scapy
 ```

+The UNIX domain socket to communicate with the daemon will be created under the
+name `server-socket` in that directory.

 Network interfaces that users of `scapy_unroot` should not be able to send over
 or sniff on can be blacklisted using the `-b` / `--interface-blacklist`
 argument.
 Multiple interfaces can be provided: